Burford Primary School

 Reading

 Coloured reading bands are used when children complete RWI, supporting reading choices and ensuring texts are matched to ability.
-This is in support of a successful transition to being a “free reader”.
+We believe, this ensures children are exposed to a wide range of genres and styles they may not choose to read.

-In Upper School, reading skills are taught through a carefully planned mixture of guided and whole class reading, using high quality texts that engage the listener, develop a breadth of Tier 2 vocabulary and inspire ideas for writing.
+Reading skills are taught through a carefully planned mixture of guided and whole class reading, using high quality texts that engage the listener, develop a breadth of vocabulary and foster a love of reading.
 Reading materials include a wide variety of quality fiction, non-fiction and poetry.
 We teach the National Curriculum, supported by a clear skills and knowledge progression.
 This ensures that skills and knowledge are built on year by year and sequenced appropriately to maximise learning for all children.
-To support our skills based approach to reading, we use VIPERS within our regular Reading lessons.
-(Vocabulary, Inference, Prediction, Explain, Retrieve and Sequence/Summarise).

 All teachers read to their class every day, and include a range of authors and genres.
 Class book corners promote reading for pleasure and contain high quality texts that include a diverse range of fiction, non-fiction and poetry that match reading abilities.
 They are arranged to ensure all children are supported with their reading choice.